neroden/timetable_kit/timetable_kit/connecting_services/logos/README-logos.rst

 'kc_streetcar' - DONE
 'dart' - DONE
 'tre' - DONE
-'texrail' - No longer using a logo on its website, so use text.
+'texrail' - DONE - No longer using a logo on its website; use old logo variant used by Wikipedia.
 'tucson_sunlink_streetcar' -
 'metrolink' - DONE
 'denver_rtd'